trema/testfirst-trema/iteration2/iteration2.md

 	$ rspec -fs -c spec/repeater-hub_spec.rb

 	RepeaterHub
-	  should flood incoming packets to every other port (PENDING: あとで実装する)
+	  should flood incoming packets to every other port (PENDING: Implement later)

 	Pending:
 	  RepeaterHub should flood incoming packets to every other port